 This article may contain one or more independently chosen Amazon affiliate links.
 See full disclosure.

 So, a dull knife makes you put more pressure on the knife and the knife is harder to control, meaning it may slip and cut your finger or hand.
 And, of course, people are more careful with a sharp knife.
-Therfore, you are more likely to cut yourself with a dull knife.
+Therefore, you are more likely to cut yourself with a dull knife.
 This bit of conventional wisdom rests solely on mechanistic assumptions.
+You are not likely to find anyone who has put this to the test with multiple subjects!

 See also: Should You Get Your Knives Professionally Sharpened?